 Figure 1.1: Quarterly Industrial Production Index in six major countries (Q1-1958 to Q2-2013; index Q1-1961=100).
 Source: OECD Industry and Service Statistics.
 Note: Industrial production includes manufacturing, mining and quarrying, electricity, gas, and water, and construction.
 In addition to the time scale dimension, the national-international dimension is important for macroeconomics.
 Most industrialized economies participate in international trade of goods and financial assets.
 This results in considerable mutual dependency and co-movement of these economies.
 Downturns as well as upturns occur at about the same time, as indicated by Fig. 1.1.
-In particular the economic recessions triggered by the oil price shocks in 1973 and 1980 and by the disruption of credit markets in the outbreak 2007 of the Great Financial Crisis are visible across the countries, as also shown by the evolution of GDP, cf. Fig. 1.2.
-Many of the models and mechanisms treated in this text will therefore be considered not only in a closed economy setup, but also from the point of view of open economies. $^{^{2}}$ References to textbooks on economic growth are given in Literature notes at the end of this chapter. [©] Groth, Lecture notes in macroeconomics, (mimeo) 2015.
+In particular the economic recessions triggered by the oil price shocks in 1973 and 1980 and by the disruption of credit markets in the outbreak 2007 of the Global Financial Crisis are visible across the countries, as also shown by the evolution of GDP, cf. Fig. 1.2.
+Many of the models and mechanisms treated in this text will therefore be considered not only in a closed economy setup, but also from the point of view of open economies. &lt;sup>2References to textbooks on economic growth are given in Literature notes at the end of this chapter. © Groth, Lecture notes in macroeconomics, (mimeo) 2016.

 Figure 1.2: Indexed real GDP for Denmark, Eurozone and US, 1995-2012 (2007=100).
 Source: EcoWin and Statistics Denmark.

-1.2 Components of macroeconomic models

-1.2.1 Basics

-(Incomplete)

-Basic categories

-- Agents: We use simple descriptions of the economic agents: A household is

-an abstract entity making consumption, saving and labor supply decisions.
+1.2 Elements of macroeconomic analysis 1.2.1 Model elements Basic categories - Agents: We use simple descriptions of the economic agents (decision makers): A household is an abstract entity making consumption, saving and labor supply decisions.
 A firm is an abstract entity making decisions about production and sales.

-The administrative staff and sales personnel are treated along with the

-production workers as an undifferentiated labor input.

-- Technological constraints.

-- Goods, labor, and assets markets.

-- The institutions and social norms regulating the economic interactions (formal and informal "rules of the game").

-Types of variables

-Endogenous vs. exogenous variables.
+The administrative staff and sales personnel are treated along with the production workers as an undifferentiated labor input. - Households face budget constraints, and firms face technological constraints, in macroeconomics.typically described as production functions. - Resources: Physical capital refers to stocks of reproducible durable means of production such as machines and structures.
+Reproducible non-durable means of production include raw materials, semi-manufacture, and energy (often lumped together as intermediate goods).
+Natural resources include land and other non-reproducible means of production.
+Human capital is the stock of productive skills embodied in an individual. - Goods, labor, and assets markets. - © Groth, Lecture notes in macroeconomics, (mimeo) 2016.